 - Enter the campaign code ESSENTIALS when you start your project by clicking "Got a campaign code?" (see image below).

 - Request essential resources that will support your students' health or wellbeing.
 Instructional materials, classroom cleaning products, and in-class snacks or incentives will not qualify for this campaign.
-For a primer on where to find materials for this expansion, check out this shopping guide.

 - Select the subject area Warmth, Care & Hunger.